 Sometime ago, one of my marketplace boss shared about dealing with staff with job performance problems – be objective, ask if its an aptitude or attitude problem.
 An aptitude problem is quickly addressed by training/education.
 Sometimes, a staff may under-perform due to the boss or environment.

 Its so easy to blame others, and assume an attitude problem, … as it absolves us of the responsibility to do anything on our part to examine, review and improve ourselves.

-Here’s an example of a crowd that came very early for a meeting with Jesus, and Jesus graciously responded. 🙂 🙂
+Here’s an example of a crowd that came very early to meet and welcome Jesus, and Jesus responded compasionately. 🙂 🙂

 by 林弟兄, bro Lim